Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Introduction

 \section{Introduction}

-The Advanced Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} detectors have already observed more than $90$ gravitational wave (GW) sources in their first three observational runs~\cite{KAGRA:2021vkt}.
-Currently, the fourth observational run (O4) is in progress.
-With the improvement of detector sensitivity, more GW events are expected to be detected.
-Most of the detections comprise binary black hole (BBH)~\cite{KAGRA:2021vkt} events.
+The Advanced Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} detectors have already observed more than $200$ gravitational wave (GW) sources up to the first part of the fourth observational run (O4)~\cite{LIGOScientific:2025slb}.
+Most of the detections comprise binary black hole (BBH) events~\cite{KAGRA:2021vkt}.
 The search for BBHs in GW detectors involves matched filtering their noisy strain data with templates modeled after theoretical BBH waveforms to construct a cross-correlation statistic that is optimal when that noise is Gaussian with a vanishing mean~\cite{Sathyaprakash:1991mt}.
 However, non-Gaussian noise transients and the non-stationarity of detector noise~\cite{Abbott:2016xvh} can occasionally trigger templates with significant signal-to-noise ratios (SNRs)~\cite{LIGOScientific:2016gtq, Nuttall:2015dqa} and, consequently, produce false alarm triggers.
 These noise triggers reduce the sensitivity of BBH searches.
 Predominantly, the high mass compact binary coalescence (CBC) searches are adversely affected by multiple types of noise transients~\cite{LIGOScientific:2017tza, Nitz:2017lco}.